Terms Used In Michigan Laws 460.939

 (l) Provisions for marketing and participant education.

-(n) Quality assurance and antifraud measures.
+(n) Quality assurance and antifraud provisions.

-(p) For an energy project financed with more than $250,000.00 in assessments, both of the following:
+(p) For a project financed with more than $250,000.00 in assessments, both of the following:

-(i) A requirement for ongoing measurements that establish the savings realized by the record owner from the energy project.
+(i) A requirement for ongoing measurements that establish the savings realized by the record owner from the project.

-(2) The local unit of government shall make the report available for review on the local unit of government’s website or at the office of the clerk or the official authorized to enter contracts on behalf of the local unit of government under the property assessed clean energy program.
+(2) The local unit of government shall make the report available for review on the local unit of government’s website or at the office of the clerk or the official authorized to enter into contracts on behalf of the local unit of government under the property assessed clean energy program.